Bukit Ho Swee fire: Aftermath

 A national state of emergency was declared by the government shortly after the disaster.
 The schools in the area became temporary relief centres for approximately 8000 victims of the fire.
 Due to widespread looting in the aftermath of the fire, the army, police and the Gurkha Contingent blocked off access to the disaster site and imposed a partial curfew in the area.
 Access to the temporary shelters were also restricted.

 A massive charity effort, led by the Social Welfare Department, began after the inferno.
 Organisations ranging from the British Army to volunteer organisations such as the Singapore Red Cross and Saint John's Ambulance Brigade came forward to assist the victims in the relief centres.
 The General Hospital set up a clinic in one of the relief centres in the area.
-Inmates of Changi, Pulau Senang and Outram prisons also helped to raise funds and prepared meals for the victims of the Bukit Ho Swee fire.
+Inmates of Changi, Pulau Senang and Outram Prisons also helped to raise funds and prepared meals for the victims of the Bukit Ho Swee fire.
 This relief effort was later described by the Social Welfare Department as "the greatest challenge ever to be met in its fifteen-year-old span of existence".

 Two days after the fire, the Bukit Ho Swee Fire National Relief Fund Committee was established by the government to collect the donations on behalf of the victims of the fire.
 The committee, headed by Minister for Labour and Law Kenneth Michael Byrne, collected donations from both the government sources and the general public.
-The government itself contributed $250,000 to this fund, while the Federation of Malaysia donated $20,000.
+The government itself contributed $250,000 to this fund, while the Federation of Malaya donated $20,000.
 Rubber magnate Lee Kong Chian contributed $25,000 to this fund.
 Members of the general population such as taxi drivers, barbers and trishaw riders also made their donations.
 In total, the fund collected $1,586,422.16, of which $1.4 million had been passed on to the victims by 1961.